8.4.1 Immunization Compliance Policy

 Policy Statement

 This goal can best be achieved through a prematriculation immunization requirement.
 The College of Charleston immunization requirements are consistent with the recommendations of the American College Health Association (ACHA) and the Advisory Committee on Immunization Practices (ACIP).
-Exceptions to this policy may be granted in the event of valid medical contraindications or for documented religious reasons.
+Exemptions from this policy may be granted in the event of valid medical contraindications or for documented religious reasons.
 In the event of certain communicable disease emergencies, these exempted students will be excluded from campus activities, until such time as is specified by South Carolina Department of Health and Environmental Control (SC-DHEC).

 Policy Manager and Responsible Department or Office